How to Introduce a Comforter to Your Baby

 How long does it take for a baby to attach to a comforter?

 It varies - some babies form an attachment within a few days, others take longer.
 Consistency is the most important factor.
-Keep offering it at the same times each day and trust the process.

 What if my baby isn't interested in the comforter?